 How did a regular fun gathering turns to be one of the biggest event in the Haitian community?
 In a nutshell, that’s the history of Compas Festival.

 The concept is really simple.
 Emerging locals and well established artists perform outdoors in beautiful, Miami.
-At first glance, it’s a winning combination, but not all winning combination last 20 years.
+At first glance, it’s a winning combination, but not all winning combination lasts 20 years.

 Presented once a year for the past 20 years at different locations, the selected date usually coincides with the Haitian flag day commemoration.
 Since countries are also brands, marketing the event becomes a breeze as statistics about the steady growing numbers of Haitians in Florida continue to increase.
 A recent study ranks Haitians as the second largest Caribbean groups in the land of Uncle Sam with a 47% heavy concentration in the Sunshine state.